 WHO WE ARE:

-Founded in 1985, HHCLA has helped more than 190,000 of the most marginalized and impoverished individuals and their families in Los Angeles through medical, behavioral health and quality of life services.
+Founded in 1985, HHCLA has helped more than 200,000 people experiencing homelessness through medical, behavioral health and quality of life services.

 HOW WE HELP: